Interested in lithium-mining companies? Take a look at our list of the world’s top lithium producers by market cap.

 Rockwood Holdings was on that list too before it was acquired by Albemarle several years ago, making Albemarle that much bigger.

 However, the list of the world’s top lithium-mining companies has changed in recent years.
 The companies mentioned above still produce the majority of the world’s lithium, but China accounts for a large chunk of output as well.
-The Asian nation was the fourth-largest lithium-producing country in 2016 in terms of mine production, according to the US Geological Survey — behind Australia, Chile and Argentina.
+The Asian nation was the fourth-largest lithium-producing country in 2017 in terms of mine production, coming in behind Australia, Chile and Argentina.

 What’s more, Australia’s largest lithium mine, called Greenbushes, is majority controlled by China’s Tianqi Lithium (SZSE:002466).
 Tianqi owns a 51-percent stake in Talison Lithium, which runs the mine, while Albemarle owns a 49-percent stake in Talison via its acquisition of Rockwood Holdings.

 All in all, the market share for the “Big 3” lithium producers has dropped from about 85 percent to 53 percent, while China now has about 40 percent of the world’s market share.
 In the future, China is expected to fuel lithium-ion battery production, which is set to increase substantially in the coming years.

 In other words, lithium investors need to be keeping an eye on lithium-mining companies in China in addition to the New York-listed chemical companies that produce the material.
 Indeed, lithium expert Joe Lowry has written extensively about China’s rising share of the lithium market.

 As the landscape of lithium-mining companies continues to change, investors would do well to keep an eye on major players — Lowry has suggested that there could be an alliance forming as they try to ensure they are able to meet rising demand from the electric vehicle sector.
 Read on for an overview of the current top lithium-producing firms by market cap.
 Data was current as of August 13, 2018.